-In planned work, submain pipes buried in the form of a net are divided into blocks by a certain length, and research is conducted for each block in a planned manner.
+In planned work, submains buried in the form of a net are divided into blocks by a certain length, and research is conducted for each block in a planned manner.
 The research includes patrol work, leakage volume measurement work and leakage investigation and measurement work.
-Planned leakage survey is conducted mainly by staff members of Tokyo Waterworks and the majority of repair works of discovered leakage are undertaken by contractors of construction contracts.
+In 23 wards, Tokyo Waterworks staff and Tokyo Water Co., Ltd. as the Tokyo Metropolitan Government's policy partner organization work together to conduct leakage surveys in a systematic manner.
+The majority of repair works of discovered leakage are undertaken by contractors of construction contracts.